-The hours are indicated on the electronic format determined by the Petroleum Safety Authority Norway.
+The hours are indicated in the electronic format determined by the Norwegian Ocean Industry Authority.

 Information to the general public relating to safety measures for onshore facilities

 The section applies only to activities at onshore facilities covered under the Framework Regulations, cf. Section 6, litera e, of the Framework Regulations.